LarschLab/mp_semiCL_behavior/experiment_data_overview.md

 This experiment investigates zebrafish behavior in response to visual stimuli consisting of groups of dots.
 Each fish swims freely inside a Petri dish of **10 cm diameter** while being recorded at **30 frames per second**.

-At specific time points defined by the *trajectory file*, groups of dots appear either on the left or right side of each fish.
+At specific time points defined by the *stimuli trajectory file*, groups of dots appear either on the left or right side of each fish.
 The dots move within a **2.5 × 2.5 cm** area and maintain a **minimum distance of 0.5 cm** from the fish center.

 Stimuli vary in: